Angel Road railway station

 Angel Road was a railway station in Edmonton in the London Borough of Enfield, north London, on the Lea Valley line that forms part of the West Anglia Main Line, 7 mi 57 chain down the line from London Liverpool Street.
-It was between Northumberland Park and Ponders End in Travelcard zone 4 and had the three-letter station code AGR.
+It was between Northumberland Park and Ponders End in London fare zone 4 and had the three-letter station code AGR.
 It is located beneath the A406 flyover of Meridian Way, and was accessed via a footpath from Conduit Lane, on an adjacent flyover to the north.
 The station's immediate surroundings include non-manufacturing industrial businesses and a former gas works.

 In 2016–17 it was the least-used station in London, with an estimated 33,500 passenger entries/exits.
 Angel Road closed permanently to the general public on 31 May 2019 and was replaced by Meridian Water station, which opened on 3 June 2019 and is located 580 m south of Angel Road.